jcaillon/valet/tests.d/1102-self-build/results.approved.md

 CMD_DESCRIPTION__menu='Show a menu with sub commands for the current command.'
 CMD_DESCRIPTION_selfBuild=$'This command can be used to re-build the menu / help / options / arguments in case you have modified, added or removed a Valet command definition.\n\nPlease check https://github.com/jcaillon/valet/blob/main/docs/create-new-command.md or check the examples in examples.d directory to learn how to create and modified your commands.\n\nThis scripts:\n  - Makes a list of all the elligible files in which we could find command definitions.\n  - For each file in this list, extract the command definitions.\n  - Build your commands file (in your valet user directory) from these definitions.\n\nYou can call this script directly in case calling valet self build is broken:\n\n ./valet.d/commands.d.sh'
 CMD_DESCRIPTION_selfConfig=$'Open the configuration file of Valet with your default editor.\n\nThis allows you to set advanced options for Valet.'
-CMD_DESCRIPTION_selfDownloadBinaries=$'Download the required binaries for valet: fzf.\n\nThese binaries will be stored in the bin directory of valet and used in priority over the binaries in your PATH.'
 CMD_DESCRIPTION_selfMock1='A command that only for testing valet core functions.'
 CMD_DESCRIPTION_selfMock2=$'An example of description.\n\nYou can put any text here, it will be wrapped to fit the terminal width.\n\nYou can highlight some text as well.'
 CMD_DESCRIPTION_selfMock3=$'Before starting this command, valet will check if sudo is available.\n\nIf so, it will require the user to enter the sudo password and use sudo inside the command\n'